Walsall Swifts F.C.: History

 The club was formed in 1874 as Victoria Swifts, and under that name it entered the 1876–77 Birmingham Senior Cup, the first instalment of the competition; it lost 2–1 at Wednesbury Town in the first round.
 By 1877 the club was being called Walsall Victoria Swifts and by the end of 1878 more simply Walsall Swifts.
 The club was made up of workers in the town, in particular in the leather industry, and, unlike Walsall Town, tended to have full fixture lists to generate the income from football that its players lacked in work.

 Birmingham Senior Cup success and Staffordshire Cup failures

-It reached the Birmingham Senior Cup semi-final in 1879–80, by which time the Swifts were seen as the strongest side in Walsall.
+Walsall Swifts F.C. reached the 1879-80 Birmingham Senior Cup semi-final, by which time the Swifts were seen as the strongest side in Walsall.
 The semi-final stage (because of an inequality of entrants) had three teams, but Swifts was doubly unlucky with the draw - it missed out on the bye to the final, and was drawn to face Aston Villa, by then the strongest side in the Midlands.
 Villa duly won 2–1, in front of 6,000 at the Aston Lower Grounds, after scoring twice in two minutes.